Infineon/mtb-example-psoc4-msclp-self-capacitance-touchpad/README.md

 | 1.0.0   | New code example. <br /> This version is not backward compatible with ModusToolbox&trade; software v2.4.
 | 1.1.0   | Minor folder structure changes that does not break backward compatibility.
 | 2.0.0   | Major update to support ModusToolbox&trade; software v3.1<br> This version is not backward compatible with ModusToolbox&trade; software v3.0.
+| 2.0.1   | Minor configuration and readme update.

 ------